ome/ngff/rfc/x/index.md

 mention growing endorsers including implementation as a key to driving uptake, confidence, and trust.

 This brings a critical, and iterative, decision point (R6).
-If a “Reject” recommendation remains, then the RFC is closed.
+If a "Reject" recommendation remains, then the RFC is closed.
 The text remains on the specification pages for posterity.
 If sufficient (TODO: define minimal, etc.) endorsements are available, then the RFC can progress (S1) to the SPEC phase below.
-If there are no “Major” objections but still no consensus, the decision falls to the **Editors** (R7) who may also move the RFC to the SPEC phase (S0).
+If there are no "Major" objections but still no consensus, the decision falls to the **Editors** (R7) who may also move the RFC to the SPEC phase (S0).
 Otherwise, the RFC iterates through the process again.
 If the changes made by the **Authors** are significant, **Reviewers** may be asked to respond again